chetan-SMRI/tambola-asgi/README.md

 Uses Asyncronous communication protocol instead of wsgi to make it fast and broadcast based.

-<b>Evit Stull Warning:</b> Also, a very good and bad thing about it is, it can be set to with any particular ticket for a particular thing.
+<b>Evit Stull Warning:</b> Also, a very good and bad thing about it is, it can be set to win any particular ticket for any award like housefull,luckydraw and all.
 Has a 80-90% chance of winning the ticket you set to win.